White House Press Secretary Jen Psaki Is Drawing Uncanny Comparisons to This Scandal Star - E! Online

 After all, Abby doesn't have some security clearance.
 She has all of it.

-One fan assumed TV mastermind Shonda Rhimes was behind it all, perhaps conspiring to have Biden hire Abby's lookalike and thereby allowing us to live in the world of Scandal IRL?
+One fan assumed TV mastermind Shonda Rhimes was behind it, perhaps conspiring to have Biden hire Abby's lookalike and thereby allowing us to live in the world of Scandal IRL?
 The tweet read, "The new press secretary looking like Abby Whelan.
 I see you Shonda!"
 We're not so sure.

 And for all your Shondaland binge-watching needs, all you have to do is turn on Netflix and hit "play" on Bridgerton.